← Back to research

 Is ANP production-ready?

-No. ANP is in draft specification stage with limited implementations.
+No. As of June 2026 ANP is still in draft specification stage with limited implementations (the AgentConnect SDK is the reference).
 It's a research-grade protocol with ambitious long-term goals.

 Executive Summary